 Injuries aren’t always on the outside.
 Sometimes we suffer psychological injuries, but suing for emotional distress isn’t easy.

 Emotional injuries can lead to serious consequences that can last for the rest of your life.
-It’s not fair that you suffer when someone else caused your pain.
+It’s not fair that you suffer when someone else’s negligence caused your pain.

 In Ontario, emotional pain and suffering lawsuits allow one party to sue another if they have suffered mental pain from that party’s actions.
+More specifically, if someone else’s negligence caused a physical accident from which you are now suffering mentally, they are liable.
 So if you’ve been suffering, it doesn’t need to be in silence.

 Here is everything you need to know about suing for emotional distress.